-Organizations that choose to create their own data maps must also carefully consider the resources necessary for maintenance and updating once the initial mapping has been completed.
-Various systems update on asynchronous cycles, and the effort required to maintain maps is often underestimated.
-For example, ICD-10-CM and ICD-10-PCS have the potential to update twice a year, in April and October; CPT may update twice a year, also.
+Organizations that choose to create their own data maps must also carefully consider the resources necessary for maintenance and updating once the initial mapping has been completed.† Various systems update on asynchronous cycles, and the effort required to maintain maps is often underestimated.
+For example, ICD-9-CM has the potential to update twice a year, in April and October; CPT may update twice a year, also.
 However, terminologies such as LOINC, RxNorm, and SNOMED CT have their own update schedules.